gmcmillan100/docs/pygarden.md

 ---
 layout: page
-title: PyGarden
+title: Spiritual PyGarden
 permalink: /pygarden/
 resource: true
 ---
-PyGarden is a Python Spiritual Garden.
-It's the place where God teaches me about life cycles and healing principles by observing activities in the garden.
+Spiritual Python Garden is a magical place where God inspires me.
+I learn about life cycles and healing principles through observing miracles and wonders in my backyard garden.

 PyGarden is a backend service.
 It is REST API enabled and uses an SQLite database.